-A practical PDO study plan with 30-day, 60-day, and 90-day tracks aligned to the official weighting, current route note, and exact PDO web practice.
+A practical PDO study plan with 30-day, 60-day, and 90-day tracks aligned to the official weighting, current route note, and matching PDO web practice.

 PDO improves fastest when you train executive decision habits: